 A Confirmation Statement must be submitted every year to ensure Companies House records the most up-to-date information about the company.
 You can do this online or with a paper form.
 It currently costs £13 to file your Confirmation Statement online, or £40 if you choose the paper route.

 HMRC must be informed if the company has any profits or taxable income on an annual basis.

 Every limited company must complete an annual Corporation Tax return (CT600).
 Any liabilities must be paid within 9 months of the company year-end.

 All company employees must pay income tax and National Insurance Contributions (NICs) on any income they receive.

-Form a limited company in just 5 mins
+Form a limited company – ready to trade in 3-6 hours!

-Over the past 10 years, thousands of ByteStart visitors have set up companies online through our partnership with leading company formation agent Duport.
+Hundreds of ByteStart visitors have set up companies online through leading company formation agent 1st Formations.

-Their service is one of the fastest and simplest available, taking just 5 minutes to complete, and with friendly help on hand if you have any questions.
+The application process takes just 10 minutes to complete, and friendly help is on hand if you have any questions.
 Find out more here.

 Tide Business Bank Account - £50 Cashback!Simply open an account to qualify + 12 months of free transfers for Bytestart visitors!